decretist/Dissertation/Chapter2/chapter2.markdown

 [16] The prologue was prepended (in slightly different forms) to both the *Decretum* and *Panormia* of Ivo of Chartres.
-For the edited Latin text, see (Bruce Clark Brasington, ed., *Ways of Mercy: The Prologue of Ivo of Chartres ; Edition and Analysis*, Vita Regularis, Bd.
-2 (Münster : Piscataway, N.J: LIT ; Distributed in North America by Transaction Publishers, 2004)) For an English translation, see (Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 132–58).
+For the edited Latin text, see Bruce Clark Brasington, ed., *Ways of Mercy: The Prologue of Ivo of Chartres ; Edition and Analysis*, Vita Regularis, Bd.
+2 (Münster : Piscataway, N.J: LIT ; Distributed in North America by Transaction Publishers, 2004).
+For an English translation, see Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 132–58.

 [17] "Master Gratian, antonomastically called in this work 'the Master,' **in place of an introduction** prefaced his book with the following